 Motor Tour at the J.N “Ding” Darling National Wildlife Refuge

 Therefore, I sat in the car and took the scenic drive, making the necessary stops to see some spectacular wildlife and scenery.
-There were times when the people watching was far better than the bird watching and let me tell you, there are some interesting specimens to be had.
+There were times when the people watching were far better than the bird watching and let me tell you, there are some interesting specimens to be had.

 There are truly no words to describe the eclectic collections of randomness that makes up this oddly yet curious place.
-You literally leave thinking…what the f*ck did I just visit!
-Upon arrival you are under the impression you are visiting a place with shells and a shell museum, but my friend you are in for so much more.
+You literally leave thinking, what in the world did I just visit!
+Upon arrival, you are under the impression you are visiting a place with shells and a shell museum, but my friend you are in for so much more.
 Whether you want it or not.

 BAM!!
 YOU SEE THIS!